wash-n-dash/wash-n-dash.github.io/index.md

 * Applying a raspberry pi appliance monitor (using an accelerometer) in order to more accurately reflect the usage of the washing machines/dryers in the laundry room(s)

 Milestone 3 consisted of 8 issues (2 per developer), and progress was managed via the [Wash-N-Dash GitHub Project M3](https://github.com/wash-n-dash/wash-n-dash/projects/3)

-# further requirements to be completed by 4/12:

-Up-to-date screen shots showing the state of the project.
-Each screenshot should be documented with a link to the same page running on Galaxy.

-A link to the running deployment of your system on Galaxy.

-A link to the M1 Project page, showing what issues were completed for this milestone.
-It is appropriate that by the time of the due date, there are no issues in the BackLog or In Progress for this milestone.

-A link to the M2 Project page, showing the issues expected to be addressed during the second Milestone for this project.

-Adherence to the GitHub hosting guidelines.

 # Contact Us